corndel-swe/bleeter-etl/README.md

 2. Click it, switch to the _Codespaces_ tab, and click "Create codespace on main".

-The Codespace has Redis pre-installed, so there is nothing more to do.
+The Codespace has Redis Stack pre-installed, so there is nothing more to do.

 ### Option 2: Working locally